 What is Third-Degree Assault?

 Under South Carolina Code § 16-3-600(E), assault and battery in the third degree, also called simple assault, occurs when individuals unlawfully cause or attempt to cause injury to another person.
 In the case of simple assault, no persons suffer severe injuries, and the alleged aggressor of the crime does not utilize a weapon.
 Simple assault is a misdemeanor offense that can result in a $500 fine, 30 days of incarceration or both.
 A knowledgeable Mount Pleasant attorney could help someone lower their sentence to a third-degree charge or dismiss the assault charge altogether.

 What is Second-Degree Assault?

 S.C.
 Code § 16-3-600(D)(1) sets forth the criminal offense of a second-degree assault and battery, which is also a misdemeanor offense.
 To constitute this type of second-degree crime, an act must result in moderate bodily injury to others, create the possibility of moderate bodily injury occurring, or involve the touching of the private parts of others, either under or above their clothing, without their consent.

 Individuals who commit assault and battery in the second degree can face a fine of up to $2,500, incarceration for up to three years, or both.
-An attorney in Mount Pleasant may be able to defend individuals facing misdemeanor charges and work to mitigate penalties.
+An attorney in Mount Pleasant may be able to defend individuals facing misdemeanor assault charges and work to mitigate penalties.

 Felony Assault and Battery Charges in Mount Pleasant